Put compassion into family’s summer entertainment

 My awakening was very rude indeed.
 When I became vegan, I was immediately shifted into a new paradigm — a new way of seeing the world with the veil lifted, the curtain drawn.
 You see, veganism does not only entail eating a healthful whole-food plant-based diet.
 Veganism is the realization that all animals (not just our pets) are here with us, sharing life in this web of mystery and wonder.
 They are not ours to use in the myriad ways we use them: for food, for clothing, for entertainment or experimentation.
 All animals have their own instincts, rituals and behaviors.

 The sun has finally made an appearance in the northeast.
-School is out for summer, time will slow down a bit and we’ll remember why it is such a blessing to live in the Hudson Valley.
+School is out for summer, time will slow down a bit and we’ll remember why it is such a blessing to live with four miraculous seasons.
 When we begin to plan family outings, we can choose to participate in activities driven by compassion, education and joy.
 We can steer clear of zoos, animal circuses, rodeos, marine parks and all caged animal events.
 Don’t be fooled — these are all filled with disheartened animals and these events are purely profit driven.
 We can make a conscious and compassionate choice.
 We can choose to visit an animal sanctuary instead.

 Animal sanctuaries save animals in need, but mostly from the hands of slaughterhouse workers.
 Animal sanctuaries give these gentle beings a chance to live out a life of peace with caregivers who will feed them well and show them compassion, probably for the first time in their lives.
 They are nurtured and loved and respected.
 That is a beautiful thing to see and is why I encourage each and everyone reading these words to visit an animal sanctuary this summer or fall.
 This is the entertainment-education activity that can change the world we live in for the better.